standardebooks/manual/8-typography.rst

 Partially-obscured words
 ------------------------

 #.
-Em-dashes are used for partially-obscured years.
+Em dashes are used for partially-obscured years.

 	.. code:: html